lorrli274/next/courses/original/Java Fundamentals/Lessons/Lesson 1/4 Data Types.md

 private static final String MY_STRING = "This is a string";
 ```

 Above, you can see the syntax for declaring and initializing variables with their data types.
 This should look familiar to you.
 The last constant in the example above is not a primitive data type, it is a `String` and a `String` is an **array** of `char` elements.
-We will learn more about `Strings` in a later section.
+We will learn more about `Strings` in ***Chapter 4: Strings***.

-Below is a table that lists out all the 8 different primitive data types in Java with a brief description of the data type.
+Below is a table that lists out all 8 different primitive data types in Java with a brief description of the data type.

 | Data Type | Description                              |
 | --------- | ---------------------------------------- |